Why you can trust The Zebra

 |Fairfield Average (annual)||California Average||U.S. Average|

 The best way to save on auto insurance is to compare rates from as many companies as possible, selecting the provider from which you receive the most affordable quote.
 For a typical insurance customer, GEICO provides Fairfield's cheapest rates.
 See below the best options for affordable auto insurance in Fairfield.
-Don't forget to get car insurance quotes based on your driving profile.
+Don't forget to get free car insurance quotes based on your driving profile.

 The age group that pays the least for car insurance in Fairfield are drivers in their 60s ($1,549 per year).
 Those in their 50s don't pay much more ($1,555 per year).